The Most Common Dysfunctional Family Characteristics And How To Spot Them

 1. Fear

-Fear may also exist in a less malicious sense, too; family may be too afraid of being vulnerable around each other to have important conversations or ask for forgiveness from one another.
+Fear may also exist in a less malicious sense, too; the family may be too afraid of being vulnerable around each other to have important conversations or ask for forgiveness from one another.
 Those who recognize how their actions may be harming their family might be too afraid of asking for help to get support.

 No matter where it comes from, fear can limit how open families are with each other and create distance between loved ones.
 Some research even suggests that fear and control in parent-child relationships can lead to a higher risk of developing mental health disorders like depression later on in life.